Dry eye disease heroDry eye disease hero

 Meibomian gland dysfunction

-About 80% of dry-eye cases come from oil-film issues, not tear volume.
+About 80% of dry-eye cases come from oil-film issues,

 When the meibomian glands along the eyelid edge block up,

-Normal meibomian gland
+Normal meibomian glands

 Normal